swissquote/crafty/packages/eslint-plugin-swissquote/README.md

 - Provide a style guide for your JavaScript
 - Warns on common mistakes in JavaScript
-- Works with EcmaScript 2015+ using the `babel-eslint` parser
+- Works with EcmaScript 2015+ using the `@babel/eslint-parser` parser

 ## Presets